 My tips to make sure the John Lewis price match works for you

-Until last year I’d never actually tried it out, so when Selfridges ran a 20% off promotion during the Black Friday sales, I thought it was a good chance to assess it.
-Here’s the video I made about that experience.
+The first time I tried it out, when Selfridges ran a 20% off promotion during the Black Friday sales a few years ago, I thought it was a good chance to assess it.
+And it wasn’t the easiest process.

 My first call about price matching was positive – yes they would price match this promotion.
 But since I didn’t know the product number of the candles I wanted to buy I was asked to get that information and call back.
 But on that next call I was told John Lewis couldn’t price match it.